Gansu ultramarathon disaster: Terrain and contingency planning

 The 100 km trail was set along Mijiashan Hill of the Yellow River Stone Forest, a treeless karst terrain at the transition from the Loess Plateau at its south to the Tengger Desert at the north.
 The terrain is mostly alluvial sandstone.
 The starting line, at the main entrance of scenic area, has an elevation of 1595 m; while the summit at the third checkpoint reaches 2230 m.

-The most rugged and narrow section, i.e. the second and third checkpoints, were not car-accessible and required 1–2 hiking hours from the nearest roads in the best weather conditions.
-The event coordinator did not assign any staff or aid stations to the second and third checkpoints; worse still, the two checkpoints were largely mobile phone signal blind spots, which the coordinator did not know.
+The most rugged and narrow section, between the second and third checkpoints, was not accessible by road and required a 1–2 hour hike from the nearest roads in the best weather conditions.
+The event coordinator did not assign any staff or aid stations to the second and third checkpoints, and the two checkpoints were largely mobile phone signal blind spots, which the coordinator did not know.
 This greatly hampered the efforts of the searchers and distressed trail runners who tried to report what had happened.